 Try to avoid weekends and holidays.
 Minca is also a popular weekend escape for the people living in the nearby cities.
 Especially the waterfalls in Minca will be very crowded.

 How to reach Minca in Colombia

 Minca in Colombia can be easily visited from Santa Marta.
 Depending on traffic, you can reach Minca in just 45 minutes.
+You can book your day tour here or take a taxi.
 Is your hotel, such as Trekker Glamping, located halfway up the mountain?
 Then it is recommended to book transportation in advance so that the pick-up is waiting for you.
 Are you visiting Minca for the day?
 Then it is best to move around on foot or by scooter.
 Many motortaxis offer fixed prices and tours that take you to the different places to visit in Minca.

 Curious about what to do in Santa Marta and surroundings?
 In the next article you will find all my tips for things to do in Santa Marta.

 Did you enjoy reading this Minca travel guide with tips and things to do in Minca Colombia?
 Intererested in reading more about Colombia?
 Check out the next articles with lots of inspiration and tips.

 - The best things to do in Colombia